-When a student has earned 10 infractions for behavior that student is referred to the team for Tier 2 intervention and support.
+When a student has earned a suspension for behavior, that student is referred to the team for Tier 2 intervention and support.
+The team will decide if the student should enter into tier 2 if the behavior is impacting the student's learning.
 The grade level team gathers supporting data of students not responding to Tier 1 practices, to develop a focused small group-oriented response to situations where problem behavior is likely.
 The goal of the small group intervention is to reduce the amount and/or intensity of problem behaviors.

 A parent meeting is set up to finalize the behavior plan.
 Tier 2 students' progress is analyzed at monthly grade level MTSS meetings.
 Progress updates are discussed using each student's progress monitoring graph since the onset of the Tier 2 behavior plan.
 Modifications are suggested as needed, such as moving a student to Tier 3 for behavior intervention.